Created on

 | Solution |

 This article refers to non-SSO authentication.
-For an example of a VPN deployment using SSO authentication, see Technical Tip: How to configure Microsoft Entra ID SAML authentication for Dial-up IPsec VPN.
+For an example of a VPN deployment using SSO authentication, see this article: Technical Tip: How to configure Microsoft Entra ID SAML authentication for Dial-up IPsec VPN.

 Configure the Duo authentication proxy: